SPECIAL REPORT-Military knew about bizarre methods of doctor hired to train troops

 How Hagmann continued to thrive as a contractor despite the earlier concerns remains unclear.
 One member of the U.S. Armed Services Committee, Representative Hank Johnson, is pushing for answers.
 Johnson, a Democrat from Georgia, said he has asked the Pentagon "what policies and procedures are in place to root out bad actors - and what reforms should be put in place to ensure this doesn't happen again."
 Johnson has called Hagmann "a renegade contractor" and likened him to "a diabolical mad scientist at work in a horror movie."

-On Friday, the Virginia medical board will consider whether to revoke his medical license.
+On Friday, Hagmann is expected to appear before the Virginia medical board, which will consider whether to revoke his medical license.
 The board alleges that in 2012 and 2013, Hagmann induced shock by withdrawing the blood of students, provided trainees with the hypnotic drug ketamine, performed penile nerve blocks and instructed troops to insert catheters into one another's genitals.
 He is also accused of conducting rectal exams for his own sexual gratification.

-Hagmann's attorney, Ramon Rodriguez, issued a statement late on Wednesday saying that his client was out of the country and would not attend Friday's hearing.

-"Despite having advanced knowledge of this fact and other concerns to reschedule the hearing, the Board of Medicine has decided to proceed in Dr. Hagmann's absence," Rodriguez said.
-The lawyer did not elaborate nor say whether he would provide a defense on Friday and could not be reached for further comment.
-Board officials have previously said the hearing will proceed.

 In email exchanges, Hagmann told Reuters that he violated no rules and harmed no one.
 He dismissed critics as "administrators who are more concerned with political correctness and skewed publicity."
 And he said Virginia authorities have misapplied rules that pertain to patients, not trainees.